iammadhankumar/fullstack-java-interview-guide/md-files/java-interview-questions.md

 The lambda () -> System.out.println("Hello, World!") simplifies the code to just one line.

 #### 3. What is Functional Interfaces ?
-Functional interfaces are interfaces with just one abstract method.
-They can be implemented using lambda expressions or method references.</br>
+Functional interfaces are interfaces with just one abstract method (but can have multiple default or static methods).
+It is used for functional programming.
+They enable functional programming by using lambda expressions or method references.</br>
 For example, `Runnable` is a functional interface because it has only one method `run()`.

 #### 4. What is Method References ?